boylesoftware/x2node-dbos/README.md

 Note that the records collection is referred in the super-aggregate expressions as `records`.

 When a query with super-aggregates is executed, the super-aggregates are not a subject to the range specification, if any.
 They always reflect all records matching the filter regardless of the requested range.

+### Uniqueness of the Id Property

+The framework makes an assumption that any property marked with `role` attribute equal "id" is unique within the whole table.
+This is certainly true for record ids, but sometimes a nested object id may be unique only within the parent record context, but not table-wide.
+To override the default framework's behavior and make it aware of the fact that the id property is not table-wide unique, a `tableUnique` attribute can be added to the id property definition with value `false`.

 ## Fetch DBO